houliping/G-Rep/README.md

 ## Citation

-If this is useful for your research, please consider cite.
+If this is useful for your research, please consider citing following works.

 ```
 @article{hou2023g,